x-square/analytics/23-11-psychology-ux.md

 - **Hofstadter's law** says that things usually take longer than you think, even if you consider that they might take longer.
 It reminds us that tasks can be more complex and unpredictable than we expect, so we should be ready for delays and challenges in our plans.
 - **Amara's law** suggests that we often overestimate the immediate impact of new technologies and underestimate their long-term effects.
 In simpler terms, we tend to get too excited about new tech, thinking it will change everything right away, but the real changes take longer to show up and can be significant.
 So, it's essential to be patient and consider the bigger picture when evaluating new technologies.

-## Affordances: Action possibilities in an environment
+## Affordances: Action Possibilities in an Environment

 - **Law of context** says that where and when we do something affects how we do it.
 For example, how you behave at work is different from how you act at a party.
 - **Fogg behavior model** explains why people do things.
 It says for an action to happen, you need motivation, ability, and a trigger.
 If any of these is missing or weak, the action won't occur.
 It's used to design things that make it easier for people to do what you want, like using an app or buying a product.
 - **Metcalfe's law**, also known as **the more the better effect**, says that the more people or devices are in a network, the more valuable it becomes.
 For example, a social media platform is more useful when more people join because there are more connections and interactions.
 So, more users make a network much more valuable.
 - **Long neck theory** means it's profitable to sell many different, less popular things to niche markets instead of just a few popular items.
 It's about offering variety and serving diverse interests.

-## Get ready and move swiftly
+## Get Ready and Move Swiftly

 - **Moore's law** says that computer chips get smaller and more powerful every two years.
 This makes our devices faster and cheaper.
 It's why technology keeps improving so quickly.
 - **Law of locality** is a computer rule that says it's faster to use data that's stored close together in memory.
 It's like having a bookshelf where you keep the pages you need next to each other, so you don't have to keep moving around to find them.
 This helps computers work more efficiently.